Darwin to Adelaide is Australia’s best road trip

 - Rule 3: Take snacks (snakes, jelly babies, packets of chips) and plenty of water.

-Plan your Darwin to Adelaide Road Trip
+How to plan your Darwin to Adelaide Road Trip

 To help your planning, we’ve identified the major stops and how long it takes to drive between them.
-Where there is lots to see we’ve suggested a longer stay to get the most out of your holiday.
+In some areas we’ve recommended a longer stay to enjoy the outback experience.

-Darwin to Katherine – 3.5 hours drive time
+Darwin to Katherine

 Litchfield National Park

 Just over an hour from Darwin, Litchfield National Park is jam-packed with waterfalls and waterholes for lazing around in.
 It’s the place to go exploring by taking some of the bushwalks.
 Even better if you have a 4WD to explore off-the-beaten-track sites such as Blythe Homestead, Rum Jungle Lake and Bamboo Creek Mine.